 Where can you find good sources of data for Present Level statements?
 Here are a few ideas:

 - Teacher-made tests

-Here’s the bottom line: PLAAPF statements provide the foundation for writing IEP goals and objectives.
-As you move through the next steps of the IEP process, refer often to the PLAAPF statements to ensure that your child’s educational needs are directly linked to his or her goals for the next school year.
+Here’s the bottom line: PLAAFP statements provide the foundation for writing IEP goals and objectives.
+As you move through the next steps of the IEP process, refer often to the PLAAFP statements to ensure that your child’s educational needs are directly linked to his or her goals for the next school year.

 Think you have a handle on PLAAFP?
 It’s time to start writing goals!

 Go to: Writing Goals and Objectives

 ESC 20’s Progress in the General Curriculum - IEP Annual Goal Development Q&A